2020 has been a challenge. When global pandemic hit the world, lots of people started feeling anxious and insecure. And we totally get it.

 In terms of software, it is generally up to your taste.
 Experts have different opinions on software for music recording, but the most common and famous are Pro Tools, Reaper, and Cubase.
 Some may over- or underestimate the features of each one, but, from our experience, all of them give you a similar quality.

 You probably have already decided which type of music you want to record and which instruments you need for this.
-There is no general advice on how to choose a musical instrument as requirements will not be the same for drums and keyboards.
+There is no general advice on how to choose a musical instrument as the requirements will not be the same for drums and keyboards.
 However, you need to know that for those who plan to record any sounds, a proper microphone is crucial.
 Choose a transparent, low-noise device.
 The exact requirements strongly depend on the type of music you are going to record, so we recommend you devote some of your time to proper research.
 Mics will differ in lots of features, including design, diaphragm size, polar pattern, and so on.

 Speakers are another important aspect to consider.
 Obviously, you want to hear what you have recorded.
-You can get monitor speakers, which are studio speakers that are designed to have an as flat frequency response as possible.
+You can get monitor speakers, which are studio speakers that are designed to have as flat frequency response as possible.
 It will help you to get an understanding of what is going on with your sound.
 You will want near-field monitors and powered monitors, as in this case, you will not need to worry about the amplifier.

 If you thought that choosing a microphone was tricky, you need to know that choosing an audio interface is not really easier.
 They vary in the connection type, drivers sets, the number of inputs and outputs, etc. To figure out which audio interface you need, think of your objectives and budget.
 How many inputs do you need?
 How much are you ready to spend?
 Special shops will offer you a variety of options but consider the most important requirements beforehand.
 For example, it is better to choose a 24-bit interface, but the sample rate is a characteristic you can be less worried about.